How does the Tool Library Work?

 Can I renew a tool online?

 Yes Please!
 Don't haul it back and forth to the library just to renew.
 Log in to your account, select "Loans" from your account menu, click the "renew" button next to the tools you want to renew, then click "complete transaction" at the bottom of the screen.
-If it doesn't let you renew automatically it likely means you've had it awhile or another member has it on reserve or you have outstanding fees on your account.
+If it doesn't let you renew automatically it likely means another member has it on reserve or you have outstanding fees on your account.
 If you need help, please email your branch.

 Can I see if you own a certain tool?